 Church Road Jazz, Napier: The biggest food, wine and jazz event in New Zealand, this indulgent extravaganza is held annually on the first Saturday in February.

-The BMW Wine Marlborough Festival: Sample more than 200 wines from 40 of Marlborough's best wineries at the country's premier jazz, food and wine festival.
+Marlborough Wine & Food Festival: Sample more than 200 wines from 40 of Marlborough's best wineries at the country's premier jazz, food and wine festival.

 Hokonui Moonshiners Festival, Gore, Southland: Centred around the legend of Hokonui Moonshine, this outdoor event brings together fine wine, whisky and southern cuisine.